-Many practices of SSI SCHÄFER Austria led to the encouragement of learners.
+Many practices of SSI SCHÄFER Austria lead to the encouragement of learners.
 A central part of their WBL-system is their buddy programme, which encourages older learners to care for the younger ones and is supervised by an external company.
 Older learners accompany new learners during their first three months in the company and have to accomplish tasks togethers such as interviewing an employee or doing another company tour.
 This buddy programme helps to make new learners more comfortable and gives older learners the possibility to take on more responsibility.

 The company carries out projects with their learners on a regular basis.
-Some of them are social projects, e.g., involvement of and cooperation with companies working with disabled people, for which SSI SCHÄFER has won awards.
-SSI

-SCHAFER have introduced a programme where disabled people can reach a partial qualification.
+Some of them are social projects, e.g. involvement of and cooperation with companies working with disabled people, for which SSI SCHÄFER was awarded.
+Further, they introduced a programme where disabled can reach a partial qualification.

-SSI SCHÄFER Austria offers their learners an opportunity to gain work experience abroad.
+SSI SCHÄFER Austria offers their learners to gain work experience abroad.
 Younger learners can work abroad through the Erasmus programme, while learners over aged 18 can go on assembly abroad, where they stay for four weeks.
 An assembly abroad is a great way of gaining new skills and valuable experiences.